By Steven Gorup

 - Contact the post office, your bank and vendors (coffee service, vending machines, etc.) for change of address.

-- Contact the IRS, Franchise Tax Board, Secretary of State, and Employment Development Department for change of address.
+- Contact the IRS, and your local agencies for change of address.

 - Notify your insurance carrier of change of address and new office requirements.
 Obtain certificates of insurance for the landlord, and any entities required by the lease.